Flows

 To add personalization to a particular step, click the dialog box on a Modal or Tooltip.
 In the header that appears, click "+" and select "Personalization".

-- Turn on Beacons reveal hotkey (All beacons will be hidden by default.
+- Turn on Beacons reveal (All beacons will be hidden by default.
 Press "Ctrl + B" to toggle the beacon's visibility)